Overcompensation of transient and permanent death rate increases in age-structured models with cannibalistic interactions: Age-structured intraspecies predation model

-Eq.~\ref{LVmodel} is the most general form of a simple deterministic model that incorporates a continuously distributed predator-prey Lotka-Volterra interaction within an age-structured population model \citep{lotka2002contribution,volterra1928variations}.
+Eq.~\eqref{LVmodel} is the most general form of a simple deterministic model that incorporates a continuously distributed predator-prey interaction within an age-structured population model \citep{lotka2002contribution,volterra1928variations}.
 Here, the quadratic interaction term couples predator and prey populations through the predation kernel $K(x',x,t)$.
-In general, $ \beta(x,\phi[n; x],t)$ monotonically increases with $\phi$ and saturates to $\beta(x,t)\equiv \lim_{\phi \to \infty} \beta(x,\phi,t)$.
-When food is abundant, we approximate $\beta(x, \phi[n;x], t)\approx \beta(x, t)$.
+Previous analyses of \eqref{LVmodel} and related equations used them to model cannibalism \citep{TAKASHINA_FIKSEN,TAKASHINA}, particularly egg-larvae interactions of the \textit{Tribolium} beetle \citep{Hastings_Costantino1987,Hastings1987}; however, these studies did not derive the equations from the underlying kinetic theory as we have shown above nor did they analyze overcompensation in response to increased death as we will in the next section.

 If $K(x',x,t)=0$, Eq.~\eqref{LVmodel} reduces to the classical age-structured McKendrick model, which does not exhibit permanent overcompensation.
-If $K(x',x,t)\coloneqq k(x, t)\delta(x'-x)$, Eq.~\eqref{LVmodel} coincides with previously studied age-structured growth models \citep{liu1987equilibrium,kozlov2017large}, reducing to
+If $K(x',x,t)\coloneqq k(x, t)\delta(x'-x)$, where $\delta$ is the Dirac delta function, Eq.~\eqref{LVmodel} coincides with previously studied age-structured growth models \citep{liu1987equilibrium,kozlov2017large}, reducing to

 As we will be interested primarily in steady-state overcompensation, or population transients associated with instantaneous jumps in the death rate, we will restrict our analysis to time-independent $K(x',x)$ and instantaneous changes to otherwise time-independent $\beta(x)$ and $\mu(x)$.
 Dynamically, changing birth and death rates can be implemented by changing $\beta$ and $\mu$ instantaneously to new values that subsequently remain constant (time-independent).
 Thus, we will henceforth assume time-independent $\beta, \mu$ (and $K$) after their abrupt change.
 If a steady-state population density $n^{*}(x)$ is reached, it will then satisfy